system41/open99-appmaker/README.md

 # open99-appmaker

-## Drag and drop app builder built on a sturdy JavaScript library.
+## Drag and drop app builder built on Vvveb.js.
 Built with jQuery and Bootstrap 4.

 Using [Startboostrap landing page](https://startbootstrap.com/template-overviews/landing-page/) for demo page and Bootstrap 4 components.